 Have the Right Paperwork

-Having all the paperwork needed to file your taxes before you get started can save you a lot of hassle and help you avoid mistakes.
-Depending on the structure of your business, there are a number of different forms you may be required to file along with your taxes.
+Having all the paperwork necessary to file your taxes before you begin can save you a lot of hassle and prevent mistakes.
+Depending on your business structure, you may need to file various forms along with your taxes.
 Aside from your basic 1040 Schedule C (income/loss form for your business), you may also need to file 1099s (money paid to independent contractors) or W-2s with the IRS.

 Not sure which forms you need?
 If you filed business taxes last year and your business structure hasn’t changed, you can typically count on using the same paperwork as you did in the previous year.
-Still, it’s a good idea to check for any changes in tax code before you get started.
+It’s still a good idea to check for any changes in the tax code before getting started.

 By having this paperwork easily accessible, you’ll save yourself the time and hassle of digging up these documents when it’s time to file.
 You’ll also want to make sure you have the right reports and data handy to go along with these documents; this will save you from having to dig around for it last minute.